random689/tp/docs/UserGuide.md

 - handphone number
 - name

-Format: `copy [field]`
+Format: `copy f/FIELD`

-Example: `copy email` - will copy all the email of the filtered sublist of people to the user's clipboard.
+Example: `copy f/email` - will copy all the email of the filtered sublist of people to the user's clipboard.

 ### Exiting the program : `exit`